-If the network is path-consistent, then

-- 1. all binary constraints are explicit, and - 2. the matrices representing the constraints have a maximum of 2 rows and 2 columns.

-In this case, the satisfaction of a constraint can be equated to the satisfaction of a Boolean formula in disjunctive normal form (see figure below for an example).
+- If the network is path-consistent, then - 1. all binary constraints are explicit, and - 2. the matrices representing the constraints have a maximum of 2 rows and 2 columns. - Hence, the satisfaction of a constraint can be equated to the satisfaction of a Boolean formula in disjunctive normal form (see figure below for an example).